univention/ox-connector/docs/ox-connector-app/troubleshooting.rst

 ------------

 .. index::
-   pair: listener converter; health check
+   pair: provisioning consumer; health check
-   pair: listener; health check
+   pair: provisioning service; health check

-First, have a look at the log file for the :term:`Listener Converter` and look for warnings and errors, see :ref:`log-files`.
+First, have a look at the log output of the :term:`Provisioning Consumer` and look for warnings and errors, see :ref:`log-files`.

 Second you can get a brief summary of current tasks.
 This can indicate if the OX Connector can process the items fast enough or at all.